 Build an Online Presence With a Website

-The shortest (and the cheapest) way to build an online presence after social media handles is building a website.
+The shortest (and the cheapest) way to build an online presence after social media handles are building a website.
 It is your online identity, communication medium and a pathway to attract clients.

 Someone who can create breath-taking spaces is expected to have an eye-catching website; one that is high on the creative and design end.
 After all, what is designing, but the prolific art of beautifying closed spaces.
 Therefore, the first step is to build a stellar website.
 It is also logical to begin with a website for starting a design business from home.